samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ```

 Enable it:

 ```bash
 systemctl daemon-reload
 systemctl enable --now inverter-bridge
 ```

 ### Step 4: Home Assistant Configuration

-Add this to your configuration.yaml.
-We use nc (Netcat) instead of Python for the command line to ensure sub-1-second performance.
+Add this to your `configuration.yaml`.
+We use `nc` (Netcat) instead of Python for the command line to ensure sub-1-second performance.

 ```yaml
 input_number: